 Acceptance and Matriculation Rates

-48 students applied by the first application deadline.
-16 students were accepted and are currently enrolled in the first Physical Therapist Assistant cohort.
+47 students applied by the May 15, 2018 application deadline.
+16 students will be accepted in the fall Physical Therapist Assistant cohort.

 PTA Program Resources

 Nursing and Health Sciences Admissions & Advising